-It’s crazy to think that Enola Gaye has single handedly spawned a genre of pyrotechnics that are now visually mainstream and global.
+It’s crazy to think that Enola Gaye has single-handedly spawned a genre of pyrotechnics that is now visually mainstream and global.
 Is it legal?
 Should it be legal?
-Of course it should, and for the most part it is..
-By that we mean it is in the countries in which we have sought approval, that’s not to say that it’s been easy, hell no. These are still a type of pyrotechnics that don’t fit into a recognised category yet.
+Of course it should, and for the most part, it is… By that we mean it is in the countries in which we have sought approval, that’s not to say that it’s been easy, hell no. These are still a type of pyrotechnics that doesn’t fit into a recognised category yet.
 It’s a relatively new genre, so that’s why we get asked so many times “Are smoke bombs legal?”.

 The birth of the Enola Gaye smoke grenade

 Enola Gaye is now mainstream.
 It feels like everywhere you look there are colourful clouds featuring in adverts for products or enhancing music videos for pop stars.

 We didn’t start out making smoke bombs for video and film, in fact, it was much more grassroots.
 They were developed for our own paintball fields and we never actually considered selling them.
 You see that’s where we started, running paintball fields.
 These became wildly successful and were fully booked every weekend.
 Our mission was to make the player experience better and more realistic, rather than trying to cram in as many customers as possible.

 Enola Gaye’s first product idea was an exploding papier-mâché paint grenade that was dreamt up by one of the old directors.
 It was developed at a small pyrotechnic factory in the north of England.
 During the development, the smoke grenade was given life as a possible addition to the paint grenade.
 The paint grenade quickly became the bridesmaid to the smoke grenade, which gave a stunning visual effect of coloured smoke and far outsold our original product.